TSalazargr/GreenhouseReports/README.md

 From the Ribbon at the top > Reports

 There are some default reports that you can generate automatically.
+You can find them under **Essential Reports**.

 To choose which information is shown, click on 'Filters and more'.

 - **Good practice**: remove template jobs by unchecking 'include template jobs', if applicable

 ## Dictionary